minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-Still, although these results show the propensity of younger representatives to vote pro-environmentally in these votes, this does not mean that young people aremore prone to vote changes.
-To determine this, the the LPM model of only the representatives who changed their votes is taken into consideration, yet here neither birthyear nor seniority are significant, and thus no conclusions can be drawn in respect to the second hypothesis.
+Still, although these results show the propensity of younger representatives to vote pro-environmentally in these votes, this does not mean that young people are more prone to vote changes.
+To determine this, the LPM model of only the representatives who changed their votes is taken into consideration, yet here neither birthyear nor seniority are significant, and thus no conclusions can be drawn in respect to the third hypothesis.

 == Partisan Contributions